 Scabies is a very itchy skin infestation caused by a tiny mite.
 It is spread by close contact, such as living with someone or sharing a bed.

-Scabies is caused by a mite (like a tiny insect) called Sarcoptes scabiei.
-The mite is a parasite, meaning it lives off the host (a human) with no benefit to the host.
-It can burrow into your skin, often through your hands, and then spread around your body.
+Scabies is caused by a mite called Sarcoptes scabiei.
+A mite is like a tiny insect, and with scabies it's a parasite, meaning it lives off the host (a human) with no benefit to the host.
+The mites burrow into your skin, often through your hands, and then spread around your body.

 Most of the symptoms of scabies are due to your immune system's response to the mites, or to their saliva, their eggs or their poo (faeces).
 In other words, the rash and the itching are mostly caused by your body's allergic-like reaction to the mites, rather than the mites themselves.

-The average number of mites on an infested person is 12.
+The average number of mites that can live on an infested person is 12.

 These tunnels (burrows) may be seen on the skin as fine, dark, or silvery lines about 2-10 mm long.
 They most commonly occur in the loose skin between the fingers (the web spaces), the inner surface of the wrists, and the hands.
 However, they can occur on any part of the skin.
 You may not notice the burrows until a rash or itch develops.